 - To maintain and, where possible, enhance biodiversity on Campus.

 - To work in partnership with environmental groups and local authorities where appropriate.

 - To consider opportunities for good practice for new builds and refurbishment projects.

 - To raise awareness of biodiversity.

-Grounds & Gardens manage 180 hectares of land - doing the grass-cutting, planting, pruning, tree work, litter collection and road sweeping.
+Grounds & Gardens manage 180 hectares of land, grass-cutting, planting, pruning, tree maintenance and litter collection.